Market Equilibrium Applications

-In this segment, we can comprehend how the supply demand analysis can be applied.
-Particularly, we can look at 2 instances of government involvement in the form of cost price control.
+In this segment, we can comprehend how supply-demand analysis can be applied.
+Particularly, we can look at two (2) instances of government involvement in the form of cost price control.
 Often, it becomes obligatory for the government to manage the cost prices of certain commodities and services when their cost prices are either too high or too low in comparison to the desired degrees.

-The price ceiling is normally imposed on obligatory items like rice, wheat, sugar, kerosene and it is fixed below the market decided cost price since at the market decided cost price some segment of the population will not be able to afford these commodities.
+The price ceiling is normally imposed on obligatory items like rice, wheat, sugar, kerosene, and is fixed below the market decided cost price, since at the market decided cost price some segment of the population will not be able to afford these commodities.

-For certain commodities and services, decrease in cost price below a particular degree is not desirable and hence the government sets floors or minimum prices for these commodities and services.
-The government imposed lower limit on the cost price that may be charged for a particular commodities or service is called the price floor.
+For certain commodities and services, a decrease in the cost price below a particular degree is not desirable, and hence, the government sets floors or minimum prices for these commodities and services.
+The government imposed a lower limit on the cost price that may be charged for a particular commodity or the service is called the price floor.

 The most well-known instances of imposition of price floor are agricultural cost price support programmes and the minimum wage codification or legislation.

 This is detailed and elucidated information about the concept of Market Equilibrium Applications.
 To learn more, stay tuned to BYJU’S.

 Important topics on Market Equilibrium: